-The 2008 Broadband Improvement Act mandated the collection of data about computer and Internet use.
+The 2008 Broadband Improvement Act mandated the collection of data about computer and internet use.
 As a result, three questions were added to the 2013 American Community Survey (ACS) to measure these topics.
-Data about computer and Internet use were derived from answers to Question 8, Question 9, and Question 10 on the 2016 ACS, and are asked of all occupied housing units.
+Data about computer and internet use were derived from answers to Question 9, Question 10 and Question 11 on the 2022 ACS, and are asked of all occupied housing units.

-The computer use question (Question 8) asked if anyone in the household owned or used a computer and included four response categories for a desktop or laptop, a smartphone, a tablet or other portable wireless computer, or some other type of computer.
+The computer use question (Question 9) asked if anyone in the household owned or used a computer and included four response categories for a desktop or laptop, a smartphone, a tablet or other portable wireless computer, and some other type of computer.
 Respondents selected a checkbox for "Yes" or "No" for each response category.
 Respondents could select all categories that applied.

-Respondents who checked "Yes" for the some other type of computer category are asked to write in descriptions of their computer types.
-These are mostly used for internal purposes, although some people may write in a type of computer that can be reclassified as a desktop or laptop, a smartphone, or a tablet or other portable wireless computer.
+Respondents who checked "Yes" for the "some other type of computer" category are asked to write in descriptions of their other computer type(s).
+These are mostly used for internal purposes and to verify whether the household has some other type of computer, although some people may write in a type of computer that can be reclassified as a desktop or laptop, a smartphone, or a tablet or other portable wireless computer.

-Question 9 asked if any member of the household accesses the Internet.
-"Access" refers to whether or not someone in the household uses or connects to the Internet, regardless of whether or not they pay for the service.
+Question 10 asked if any member of the household has access to the internet.
+"Access" refers to whether or not someone in the household uses or can connect to the internet, regardless of whether or not they pay for the service.
 Respondents were to select only ONE of the following choices:

-Yes, by paying a cell phone company or Internet service provider- This category includes housing units where someone pays to access the Internet through a service such as a data plan for a smartphone, a broadband Internet service such as cable, fiberoptic or DSL, satellite or other type of service.
-This will normally refer to a service that someone is billed for directly for Internet alone or sometimes as part of a bundle.
+Yes, by paying a cell phone company or Internet service provider- This category includes housing units where someone pays to access the internet through a service such as a data plan for a smartphone; a broadband internet service such as cable, fiber optic or DSL; satellite; dial-up; or other type of service.
+This will normally refer to a service that someone is billed for directly for internet alone or sometimes as part of a bundle.

-Yes, without paying a cell phone company or Internet service provider- Some respondents may live in a city or town that provides free Internet services for their residents.
-In addition, some colleges or universities provide Internet services.
-These are examples of cases where respondents may be able to access the Internet without a subscription.
+Yes, without paying a cell phone company or Internet service provider-Some respondents may live in a city or town that provides free internet service for their residents.
+In addition, some colleges or universities provide internet service.
+These are examples of cases where respondents may be able to access the internet without a subscription.

-No access to the Internet at this house, apartment, or mobile home- This category includes housing units where no one connects to or uses the Internet using a paid service or any free services.
+No access to the Internet at this house, apartment, or mobile home- This category includes housing units where no one can connect to or uses the internet using a paid service or any free service.

-If a respondent answers "Yes, by paying a cell phone company or Internet service provider" to Question9, they are asked to select the type of Internet service in Question10.
-Respondents select a checkbox for "Yes" or "No" for each of five types of services:a.) cellular data plan for a smartphone or other mobile device, b.) broadband (high speed) Internet service such as cable, fiber optic, or DSL, c.) satellite, d.) dial-up or e.) some other service.
+If a respondent answers "Yes, by paying a cell phone company or Internet service provider" to Question 10, they are asked to select the type of internet service in Question 11.
+Respondents select a checkbox for "Yes" or "No" for each of five types of service: a.) cellular data plan for a smartphone or other mobile device, b.) broadband (high speed) Internet service such as cable, fiber optic, or DSL, c.) satellite, d.) dial-up or e.) some other service.
 Respondents could select "Yes" for all categories that apply.

-If a respondent selected "Yes" to the "some other service" category, they are asked to write in a description of the type of Internet service.
-These codes are primarily used internally, although some people may write in a type of Internet service that can be reclassified into one of the other categories such as broadband or satellite service.
+If a respondent selected "Yes" to the "some other service" category, they are asked to write in a description of the type of internet service.
+These codes are primarily used internally and to verify whether the household has some other service, although some people may write in a type of internet service that can be reclassified into one of the other categories such as broadband or satellite service.